John Forman (British politician)

 John Calder Forman (1884 – 14 April 1975) was a British insurance agent and politician.

 Municipal life

-Forman began his political career on Glasgow Corporation in 1928.
+John Forman began his political career on Glasgow Corporation in 1928.
 He was appointed a Baillie and was Chairman of the Public Assistance Committee; in 1935 he was appointed to a Scottish Office committee investigating the operation of the Poor Law.
 He also served on Rent Tribunals under the Rent of Furnished Houses Control (Scotland) Act 1943, determining the fair rent for private tenancies.

 Election to Parliament

 At the 1945, Forman was elected as a Labour and Co-operative Member of Parliament for Glasgow Springburn.
 After he had taken the oath, it was noticed that his position on the Rent Tribunals was remunerated and that he therefore might hold an 'office of profit under the Crown' which would disqualify him from election.
 A Select Committee was set up which reported that his election was invalid; a Bill was rushed through validating it and indemnifying him from the consequences of acting as an MP while disqualified.